-The PVAMU Environmental Health & Safety Department is committed to the responsible support necessary to implement the various federal, state, and locally required safety programs and for carrying out the Environmental Health & Safety policies and procedures that have been established by PVAMU.
+The PVAMU Risk Management & Safety Department (RMS) is committed to the responsible support necessary to implement the various federal, state, and locally required safety programs and for carrying out Risk Management & Safety policies and procedures that have been established by PVAMU.

-EHS takes a proactive approach and has the authority to abate unsafe conditions or operations within PVAMU when, in the professional opinion of the Director of Environmental Health & Safety, or respective safety officer, the condition or operation constitutes an imminent hazard to life and/or property.
+RMS takes a proactive approach and has the authority to abate unsafe conditions or operations within PVAMU when, in the professional opinion of the Director of Risk Management & Safety, or respective safety officer, the condition or operation constitutes an imminent hazard to life and/or property.
 Other conditions or operations considered not to be of an imminent nature, but in violation of federal, state, local, A&M System or PVAMU standards are recommended for correction through appropriate administrative channels.

 Many don’t realize just how much hazardous materials are a part of our lives.
 We can help you manage your chemical inventory, consolidate and Provide guidance for properly shipping hazardous materials.

-The Environmental Health & Safety Department is responsible for designing and implementing methods to ensure the safe and environmentally responsible disposal of chemical or biological hazardous wastes in accordance with applicable federal, state, and local rules, regulations, policies, procedures, and guidelines.
+The Risk Management & Safety Department is responsible for designing and implementing methods to ensure the safe and environmentally responsible disposal of chemical or biological hazardous wastes in accordance with applicable federal, state, and local rules, regulations, policies, procedures, and guidelines.

 Waste Water Treatment Plant

-EHS also is responsible for providing technical assistance and compliance input to the Physical Plants management of PVAMU’s 2 Million Gallon a Day (2 MGD) waste water treatment plant ensuring it is in compliance with all federal, state, local and A&M System rules, regulations and policies.
+RMS also is responsible for providing technical assistance and compliance input to the Physical Plant’s management of PVAMU’s 2 Million Gallon a Day (2 MGD) waste water treatment plant ensuring it is in compliance with all federal, state, local and A&M System rules, regulations and policies.
 The Physical Plant has contracted out the operation of WWTP to Severn Trent.

 Emergency/Crisis Management Response

-The PVAMU Police Chief and Director of Environmental Health & Safety are responsible for emergency management planning and operations.
+The PVAMU Police Chief and Director of Risk Management & Safety are responsible for emergency management planning and operations.
 The Vice President for Business Affairs is charged with primary responsibility for developing and maintaining the institution’s operating policies and procedures governing emergency management (Business Continuity Plan).
 These policies and procedures comply with applicable federal, state, and local rules and regulations, and each department has developed its own specific Emergency Operations Manual based on their unique departmental needs and functions.
-The overall PVAMU Emergency Management (BCP) Guideline is being designed to compliant the National Incident Management System standards, and will be tested using tabletop exercises and real-time drills.
+Overall PVAMU Emergency Management Guidelines is being designed to compliant the National Incident Management System standards, and will be tested using tabletop exercises and real-time drills.

 Was this information helpful?
 Provide Feedback or report broken links.